Attica Meli: 1973: four-year-old season

 At Longchamp Racecourse on 7 October, Attica Meli started at odds of 22/1 in a 27-runner field for the Prix de l'Arc de Triomphe over 2400 metres.
 She looked unimpressive in the paddock and had to be pushed along to reach a position just behind the leaders on the wide outside approaching the straight.
 She could make no further progress and tired badly in the closing stages to finish in 22nd place behind Rheingold.
 On her final racecourse appearance Attica Meli contested the St Simon Stakes at Newbury.
 She took the lead three furlongs out but was overtaken in the closing stages and beaten three lengths into second by the 20/1 outsider Ballyhot.

 Assessment

-In 1972, the independent Timeform organisation gave Attica Meli a rating of 125, eight pounds below their top-rated three-year-old filly Pistol Packer.
+In 1972, the independent Timeform organisation gave Attica Meli a rating of 125, eight pounds below their top-rated three-year-old filly San San.
 In the British Free Handicap for three-year-olds, Attica Meli was the top-rated filly of 1972, two pounds below The Derby winner Roberto.
 In 1973 Timeform gain gave her a rating of 125, making her their highest-rated older female racehorse of the year.